The Peace of Westphalia

 spark a war, but they believed that Frederick would receive the military

-the Diet and Frederick guessed wrong on this and a number of other issues.
+support of his father-in-law, King James I of England.
+Unfortunately for them, the Diet and Frederick guessed wrong on this and a number of other issues.
+James would likely have aided in

-James would likely have aided in the defense against a Catholic invasion into
+the defense against a Catholic invasion into Protestant territory, but his

-Protestant territory, but his foreign policy goals did not include Protestant
+foreign policy goals did not include Protestant expansion into Bohemia.
+The

-expansion into Bohemia.
-The other Protestant nations of Europe were preoccupied
+other Protestant nations of Europe were preoccupied as well: Sweden was bogged

-as well: Sweden was bogged down in Poland, while the Dutch Republic nervously
+down in Poland, while the Dutch Republic nervously approached the last few

-approached the last few months of a twelve-year truce with the Spanish.
+months of a twelve-year truce with the Spanish.
+Frederick and the Diet also

-did not come to the assistance of the Calvinist Frederick.
-Lutheran John George
+misjudged Protestant unity.
+Lutheran principalities did not come to the assistance of the Calvinist Frederick.
+Lutheran John

-Years’ War.
+into the Thirty Years’ War.

 A common